Jocelyne Lamoureux: Personal life

 Her father, Jean-Pierre, was a backup goaltender at the University of North Dakota from 1979–83.
 Besides her twin sister, Lamoureux has four brothers.
-Jean-Philippe is a professional ice hockey goaltender.
+Jean-Philippe was a professional ice hockey goaltender.
 He led the Lincoln Stars to the Clark Cup as a teenager and played for Team USA in the 2004 Viking Cup.
 He was the 2008–09 Goalie of the Year in the ECHL.
 He also led the Alaska Aces to the 2009 Kelly Cup Finals Finals.
 Jacques was an All-America center in 2009 for Air Force Academy.
 In addition, he was a finalist for the Hobey Baker Award.
 Pierre-Paul played for the University of Manitoba and is a student-assistant coach for the North Dakota hockey team.
 Mario skated for Team USA at the 2006 Viking Cup and played four years for North Dakota.
 He was named team captain in 2012 and then entered the pro ranks.
 Her mother, Linda, competed in 20 marathons including the Boston Marathon.

 Lamoureux has publicly advocated for the exclusion of transgender female athletes from women's sports.

 She received a bachelor's degree in Kinesiology in 2011 and a master's degree in Kinesiology in 2013 both from the University of North Dakota.